thennothinghappened/GMEdit-Constructor/readme.md

 ## Planned features include:
 - GMRT support, once the toolchain is better documented and the kinks are worked out.
 Once doing CI with GMRT is stable, that opens the door for external tools, like Constructor.
-- Option for a docked output log as opposed to a fullscreen tab.

 ## Issues
 If you have any issues with Constructor, feel free to either ask on Discord (below), or make a post on the [GitHub Issues](<https://github.com/thennothinghappened/GMEdit-Constructor/issues>) page.
 I'll try to get back to you when I can, but no guarantees.